GeorgeLGregory/PolyRECO-Visualization-Tool/README.md

 * Ensure all required data files have unchanged column headings
 * Check that you have sufficient permissions on your system

+This software accompanies a manuscript in preparation.
+While licensed under the BSD 3-Clause License, we request that you contact the authors before using this software in research projects until our publication is available.

 *Contact Information* <br>
 [Georgina L. Gregory, University of Oxford]